top of page

 Loss of Use Coverage: How Homeowners Insurance Helps When Your House Isn’t Livable

-Written by Walter J. , insurance research contributor focused on homeowners insurance at Insurance Policy Authority.
 Most homeowners think about insurance in terms of damage to a roof, a burst pipe, or a windstorm ripping off a deck.
-But one of the most misunderstood and underappreciated parts of a homeowners policy isn’t about physical damage at all — it’s about what happens after damage makes your home unlivable .
+But one of the most misunderstood and underappreciated parts of a homeowners policy isn’t about physical damage at all — it’s about what happens after damage makes your home unlivable.
 That’s where loss of use coverage comes in.
-This part of a
+This part of a homeowners policy rarely gets attention until it matters most — when a disaster has displaced a family, disrupted routi

 Walter.
 J